Jannerbey/Plymouth-History-Vault/briefing.md

 You’re a pioneer — the first wave.

 Thank you for stepping in.
-Let’s discover what Plymouth’s past can become next.
+Join me and together let’s discover what Plymouth’s past can become next.